Hyundai Tucson SUV (2015 - ) review

 That said, it’s not all good news.
 First, too many of the materials on view are hard and scratchy, and feel low-rent.
 These sort of plastics might be ok on a supermini, but feel out of place on a supposedly upmarket SUV.
 Secondly, while the small rear windows and wide rear pillars may give the car real style, they do limit the driver’s view out to the rear and over-the-shoulder.
 Little wonder that rear parking sensors are standard on all but the most basic S-trimmed versions.

 How practical is it?

 The Tucson immediately impresses as a family car.
 Not only do the rear doors open nice and wide to give easy access to the rear seats, the seats themselves provide plenty of space.
 Even with a couple of six-footers in the front seats, two more six-footers will have room to spare in the back.
 It's only the fact that the centre seat is a little narrower than the outer seats that prevents the car from being a comfortable five-seater.
-To cap it all, the tailgate gives a wonderfully wide opening, and that combines with the lack of any lip to make loading and unloading really easy.
-What’s more, the 513-litre capacity is more than you’ll find in a Nissan Qashaqi or Mazda CX-5, although that figure includes the space under the floor, which will is taken up by a full size spare wheel on most models.
-Only the Honda CR-V and Toyota RAV4 offer more room in the back, and it’s easy to fold down the 60/40 split rear seats to leave an almost entirely flat load area.
+To cap it all, the boot lid gives a wonderfully wide opening, and that combines with the lack of any lip to make loading and unloading really easy.
+What’s more, the 513-litre capacity is more than you’ll find in a Nissan Qashqai or Mazda CX-5, although there are newer cars, such as the Skoda Karoq that offer more boot space.
+It’s easy to fold down the 60/40 split rear seats to leave an almost entirely flat load area.